l0uisgrange/zap/README.md

 ## Supported Components

-Circuitor supports a wide range of electronic components 🤓, with symbols for both European (IEEE) and American (ANSI) standards.
+Circuitor supports a wide range of electronic components 🤓, with symbols in different variants.

 | Name            | Declaration           | Symbol                                |
 |:----------------|:----------------------|:--------------------------------------|